ixpantia/inc.rtests/README.md

   * Quit R from the R console: `q()`
   * Start R from the terminal: `R`

-* Setup the devtools workflow as aliases, then run each `alias` from ther terminal, e.g. `rload_all`
+* Setup the devtools workflow as aliases, then run each `alias` from ther terminal, e.g. `rtest`

 ```bash
 # ~/.bash_aliases